JFJun/uniswap-v2/README.md

 Note that the interface only works on testnets where both [Uniswap V2](https://uniswap.org/docs/v2/smart-contracts/factory/) and [multicall](https://github.com/makerdao/multicall) are deployed.
-The interface will not work on other networks.
+The interface will not work on other s.

 ## Contributions